-Each candidate for promotion will provide each member of the Tenure and Promotion Committee and the CEO/Dean with access to an electronic portfolio.
-Faculty may apply for promotion during the year in which they meet the eligibility criteria.
+Each candidate for promotion will provide each member of the Tenure and Promotion Committee and the CEO/Dean access to an electronic portfolio.
+Faculty may submit an application for promotion during the year in which they meet the eligibility criteria.